AmauryMedeiros1962/AmauryMedeiros1962/README.md

 - 👋 Hi, I’m @AmauryMedeiros
 - 👀 I’m interested in Agile Methodology
-- 🌱 I’m currently learning PHP and SCRUM
+- 🌱 I’m currently learning PHP and Phyton
 - 💞️ I’m looking to collaborate on complex projects
 - 📫 How to reach me send a e-mail